OPR Cut By 0.25%: How Will It Affect You?

-In a surprising and unexpected move, Bank Negara Malaysia (BNM) announced the reduction of the overnight policy rate (OPR) by 25 basis points to 3% at the Monetary Policy Committee (MPC) meeting on July 13, 2016.
+Bank Negara Malaysia (BNM) announced another reduction of the overnight policy rate (OPR) by 25 basis points to 1.75% on July 7, 2020.

 What is OPR?